ConsoleMage/user-management-api/README.md

 # user-management-api

+This is the third peer-graded assignment for 'Project: Building a Simple API with Copilot,' which is Course 3 of 12 in the Microsoft Full-Stack Developer Professional Certificate program.

 ### ✍️ Activity 1: Writing and Enhancing API Code with Copilot

 GitHub Copilot helped me quickly scaffold the structure for my CRUD API.
 I then enhanced the API by prompting GitHub Copilot to include validation checks, making the code more robust and reliable.